 - Human Factors in decision making

-- Companion rescue skills including: avalanche transceiver use, single and multiple burials, shoveling and probing techniques
+- Companion rescue skills including avalanche transceiver use, single and multiple burials, shovelling and probing techniques

 Day 5: Flight day – Purcell Mountain Lodge to Golden.